-"I started by nitpicking at extremely minor details, just as throwaway characters in the books that didn't make an appearance on screen like Ser Kyle Condon, but in a complete and insufferable rage tweeting in all caps, and using the trademark catchphrase #NOONEUNDERSTAAANDS," Posobiec told VICE.
+"I started by nitpicking extremely minor details, just as throwaway characters in the books not making an appearance on screen like Ser Kyle Condon, but in a complete and insufferable rage tweeting in all caps, and using the trademark catchphrase #NOONEUNDERSTAAANDS," Posobiec told VICE.

 According to Posobiec, he started using the AngryGoTFan heavily when he was deployed.
 It was during that time Posobiec said he "fell in love with Twitter" and learned "how to use memes."
 Sometimes his "character" would expand into the real world and Posobiec would go to conventions as him to heckle writers and, at one point, he made a film to troll David Benioff, the HBO adaptation writer, based on one of Benioff's books "as a way to say 'lets see how you like it, buddy'" (the film has since been taken offline).
 Here's a video of Posobiec singing the Gummi Bears theme to console you: